-Skill retention for these developing industries has been supported by urban renewal in Newcastle, creating rapid population growth in the Lower Hunter.
+Skill retention for these developing industries has been supported by urban renewal in Newcastle, creating rapid population growth in the

+Lower Hunter.
 As a result, the region is emerging as an innovation hub, with renowned industry, education, health and research institutions contributing to Australia's growing knowledge sector.

-Economic Transport infrastructure Integrated rail networks and major road infrastructure connect the region to Newcastle and beyond.
+Transport infrastructure Integrated rail networks and major road infrastructure connect the region to Newcastle and beyond.
 Strategic location The region is home to Newcastle, near Sydney and sits along a number of key inland freight routes.
-Defence assets The RAAF Base Williamtown, Myambat Ammunition Depot and ADF Defence School of Infantry in Singleton are all significant defence assets and facilities located in the region.
+Economic Defence assets The RAAF Base Williamtown, Myambat Ammunition Depot and ADF Defence School of Infantry in Singleton are all significant defence assets and facilities located in the region.
 Gateway ports The Port of Newcastle is a critical freight gateway to the state, whilst Newcastle Airport supports passenger and cargo access.
-Natural Natural environments The region is home to many beaches, waterways, national parks, state forests, state conservation areas and productive agricultural and viticultural land.
-Natural resources The region's surface water resources including the Hunter, Macquarie and Tuggerah river basins, are vital to viticultural and horticultural production.
+Energy infrastructure Many of the current energy generating assets for NSW are located within the region, with the Hunter generating over 44% of power needs for the State.
+163 Network Natural environments The region is home to many beaches, waterways, national parks, state forests, state conservation areas and productive agricultural and viticultural land.
+Natural Natural resources The region's surface water resources including the Hunter, Macquarie and Tuggerah river basins, are vital to viticultural and horticultural production.
 Social Education and research institutions Further education facilities, such as the University of Newcastle and TAFE NSW campuses, enhance the region's skills base.
+Health infrastructure The major hospitals for the region include John Hunter Hospital, John Hunter Children's Hospital, Calvary Mater Newcastle, Maitland Hospital and Manning Hospital along with two mental health hospitals: the James Fletcher Hospital and Morisset Hospital.
+There are also smaller hospitals, district health services and community hospitals throughout the region.
+164